MysticRyuujin/guac-install/README.md

 # guac-install

-Script for installing Guacamole 1.1.0 on Ubuntu 16.04 or newer with MySQL.
+Script for installing Guacamole 1.1.0 on Ubuntu 16.04 or newer (optionally with MySQL by default).
 It should also work on pure Debian 7, 8, and 9. **It seems Debian 10 is not working right now**

 Run script, enter MySQL Root Password and Guacamole User password.
 Guacamole User is used to connect to the Guacamole Database.

 The script attempts to install tomcat8 if the available version is 8.5.x or newer, if tomcat8 is only 8.0.x it will fall back to tomcat7.
-If you want to manually specify a tomcat version there's a commented out line you can modify at line #73.
+If you want to manually specify a tomcat version there's a commented out line you can modify.
 Have at it.

 If you're looking to also have NGINX / Let's Encrypt / HTTPS click [HERE](https://github.com/bigredthelogger/guacamole)

 ## MFA/2FA

-By default the script will not install MFA support (QR code for Google/Microsoft Authenticator, Duo Mobile, etc. or Duo Push), if you do want MFA support you need to specify the `-t` or `--totp` or for Duo `-o` or `--duo` flags on the command line.
-Or modify the script variable `installTOTP=true` or `installDuo=true`
+By default the script will not install MFA support (QR code for Google/Microsoft Authenticator, Duo Mobile, etc. or Duo Push), if you do want MFA support you need to specify the `-t` or `--totp` or for Duo `-d` or `--duo` flags on the command line.
+Or modify the script variables `installTOTP=true` or `installDuo=true`.

 ## How to Run: